-This is significant to keep in mind because one day, we, the young people, will grow old, and if we are not kind now, then maybe when we are older, people will turn their backs to us.
+This is significant to keep in mind because one day we, the young people, will grow old, and if we are not kind now, then maybe when we are older, people will turn their backs on us.

 At that time, we will know how the elderly feel.
 In fact, it is so hard to be lonely, especially when one is old.

 If the youth gave the elderly more of their time, the lives of the elderly would be enriched.
 If you draw closer to them, you will be able to benefit from a lifetime experience.

 You will be able to hear stories and understand different perceptions of life.
 You will get to better understand the world — how the world came to be the way it is now.

 Two years ago, I had the chance to meet my grandmother.
 I had not seen her since I was about three years old, and I did not really remember her.